 Let’s ignore the possibility that COVID-19 is much more contagious than we think it is and go with a 60% herd-immunity threshold.
 The numbers for herd immunity still aren’t good, and numbers matter with a disease that spreads exponentially.

 Sixty percent of the U.S. population of 327 million is about 196 million people.
-As of May 23, the number of confirmed U.S. cases was climbing at a rate of around 20,000 a day and approaching 1.7 million – way short of herd immunity, even if one assumes that undiagnosed COVID-19 illnesses dwarf those that have been confirmed through testing (best guesses are that the actual case count is five to 10 times higher).
+As of mid-August, the number of confirmed U.S. cases was approaching 5.15 million – way short of herd immunity, even if one assumes that undiagnosed COVID-19 illnesses dwarf those that have been confirmed through testing (best guesses are that the actual case count is five to 10 times higher).

 Simple arithmetic can help us understand how getting to herd immunity would push the health care system beyond the brink – the brink being the estimated 84,750 ICU beds in the United States.
-Let’s assume that 0.2% of all symptomatic coronavirus cases are fatal (this is the rosiest of the CDC’s latest estimates, which at least one prominent epidemiologist considers to be too low), that all coronavirus fatalities are first sent to an ICU, and that ICUs are able to save 75% of COVID-19 patients – roughly in line with what we’ve seen at UCHealth University of Colorado Hospital on the Anschutz Medical Campus.
+Let’s assume that 0.2% of all symptomatic coronavirus cases are fatal (this is the rosiest of the CDC’s latest estimates, that all coronavirus fatalities are first sent to an ICU, and that ICUs are able to save 75% of COVID-19 patients.
 Let’s also say 5% of the U.S. population is already immune – that’s about the rate in Spain, which has been hit similarly hard by the disease, adjusted for population.
-(In New York City, that percentage could be as high as 20% or more).
-And let’s subtract the 35% of COVID-19 infections that the CDC believes to be symptomatic, because they won’t end up hospitalized.

 With those assumptions, getting to 60% herd immunity could cost about 234,000 additional lives in this country.
 Along the way, it could send about 935,000 people to ICUs.
 Assuming COVID-19 patients filled every ICU bed in the country (that is, no heart attacks, no strokes, no auto accidents, and so on), and that we could fine-tune our pursuit of herd immunity to precisely calibrate ICU patient loads to available capacity, we would need to endure about three months of maxed-out ICUs, assuming an average stay of eight days.